njeanette03/Predict_Bike_Sharing_with_AutoGluon/README.md

 # Predict_Bike_Sharing_with_AutoGluon
-This project focuses on predicting bike sharing demand using AWS's open-source AutoML library AutoGluon.
+This project focuses on using AWS open-source AutoML library, AutoGluon to predict the bike sharing demand using the Kaggle Bike Sharing demand dataset.
+The ulimate objective is to use AutoGluon's 'Tabular Prediction' to achieve accurate AutoML-based baseline models without dealing with a lot of cumbersome issues like data cleaning, feature engineering, hyperparameter optimzation, model selection, etc.